 There are all sorts of definitions of counselling and psychotherapy, in my work I define them as,

 This is short term therapy focused on a specific, fairly recent problem such as job loss or relationship breakdown.
 It lasts 6 - 12 weeks, and provides a fuller understanding of the dynamics at play and a more effective range of responses to these.
 Occasionally, people address a specific problem with counselling and then decide to address an underlying, contributing issue in psychotherapy.
 It is a fluid transition.
-Therapy of this duration is often what is offered at free or low cost counselling services.

 DO THEY WORK?